sebdaws/land_cover_class/README.md

 1. Read the original metadata file
 2. Group classes with fewer than `min_count` samples into an "Other" category
 3. Create stratified train/validation/test splits
-4. Save the new balanced metadata file
+4. Save the new `metadata_balanced.csv` file which is the default file used in training and testing

 ## Usage